How to measure the thickness of glass

 At ToughGlaze, our thickness range for laminated glass is 9.5 mm to 60 mm.
 Your choice of thickness will depend on the application and the level of safety, security and sound insulation you require.

-laminated glass cut to a thickness of your choosing with ToughGlaze today.
+Get toughened and laminated glass cut to a thickness of your choosing with ToughGlaze today.
 It's easy to

-request a quick quote online.
+request a quick quote online .